Unmanned Aerial Vehicle Path Planning for Traffic Estimation and Detection of Non-Recurrent Congestion: Introduction

-To address the aforementioned limitations, we propose a coupled estimation and planning framework that exploits the capability of mobile unmanned aerial vehicles (drones) in detecting road and traffic conditions.
-First, we analyze the impact of non-recurrent congestion on traffic model parameters and present a dual ensemble Kalman filter (EnKF) estimation scheme.
-The dual EnKF estimates traffic densities and incident parameters using density data and less frequent speed measurements.
-Then, we develop an on-line algorithm that routes an unmanned aerial vehicle with the objective of minimizing the uncertainty on EnKF traffic state and parameter estimates.\\
+The objective of this article is to develop an estimation-planning framework that navigates a UAV towards informative observations of the underlying road/traffic conditions.
+The proposed framework (1) assimilates UAV density and capacity drop observations with local speed-density sensor measurements (2) quantifies the uncertainty on road and traffic states, and (3) adaptively navigates the UAV to minimize the uncertainty on state estimates.
+In particular, we develop an online one-step lookahead path planning algorithm that evaluates candidate UAV trajectories based on anticipated reduction of the \textit{mean uncertainty} (i.e., A-optimal path planning).
+The uncertainty is represented by time-varying covariance matrices that are generated by a dual ensemble Kalman filter (EnKF); these covariance matrices correspond to traffic densities and incident parameters (free flow speed and critical density).
+A key feature of the proposed estimation procedure is that we maintain a monotonic relationship between incident state parameters and observations.
+The proposed framework is shown in Figure \ref{fig:fw}.

 The remainder of this article is organized as follows.
-Section 2 discusses the literature relevant to incident detection and traffic state estimation.
-Section 3 presents the dual EnKF estimation procedure and the coupled planning-estimation framework for drone navigation and incident detection.
-In Section 4 we present results obtained for a freeway segment, and Section 5 discusses conclusions.
+Section \ref{sec:lit} discusses the literature relevant to incident detection and traffic state estimation.
+In Section \ref{sec:estim}, we present the dual ensemble Kalman filter (EnKF) algorithm for simultaneous estimation of traffic densities and parameters.
+In Section \ref{sec:drone}, we discuss the difficulty in estimating capacity drops under congested conditions from traditional speed-density measurements, we quantify the uncertainty on the dual EnKF estimates, and we develop the framework shown in Figure \ref{fig:fw} to navigate a UAV towards uncertainty minimizing observations.
+In Section \ref{sec:results}, we present results obtained for a simulated freeway segment that show the advantage of generating targeted observations in congested conditions.
+Section \ref{sec:conc} concludes the article.